 Most of the cases are mild.
 They can be treated by staying home in isolation.
 In addition, the patient can take paracetamol and painkiller tablets.
 Also, a healthy diet and good hygiene are recommended.

 Self-care is the best treatment for Coronavirus disease 2019 (COVID-19).
-Always wear a mask and stay maintain a physical distance.
+Always wear a mask and maintain a physical distance.
 Always remember Palliative Care is the best treatment for critical patients.

 Coronavirus in Nepal

 The coronavirus pandemic in Nepal is also a part of the worldwide pandemic of Coronavirus Disease 2019 (COVID-19).
-The first case record was in Wuhan, China in November 2019 from the Huanan Seafood Market.
+The first case record was in Wuhan, China, in November 2019 from the Huanan Seafood Market.
 Then, the pandemic hits all around the world.

 The first Coronavirus case recorded in Nepal was confirmed on 23 January 2020, when a 31-year-old student returned from Wuhan, China.
 It was also the first case in South Asian countries.
 As the cases were increasing, Nepal declared a country-wide lockdown on 24 March 2020.

-As the country went through the Lockdown, all the borders were sealed off in addition to flights too (except planes carrying goods).
+As the country went through the lockdown, all the borders were sealed off in addition to flights too (except planes carrying goods).
 All educational institutes, business areas, and accommodations were closed.
-More quarantine centers were built and Labs were upgraded.
+More quarantine centers were built, and labs were upgraded.
 Strong rules and regulations were implemented to control the outbreak of the virus.

 Again, the wave of the Omicron variant B2 also affected Nepal.
 The virus was known before the end of 2021.
 After the start of 2022, the virus spread rapidly.
-Although, it was not as harmful as the first and second waves.
-Recently, the situation is under control, and hope the pandemic will end soon.
+Although it was not as harmful as the first and second waves.
+Recently, the situation is under control, and we hope the pandemic will end soon.

 At first, Nepal was classified as ‘Very Vulnerable’ by WHO.
-But later on, they were re-classified as ‘less risk’.
+But later on, they were reclassified as ‘less risk’.

 Is Nepal Safe from Coronavirus?